MaanuelMM/the-scripting-pain/Windows/OfflineAppx/README.md

+# Universal Windows Platform (UWP) Apps offline deployment (licenses and self-signed certificates)

+Continuing with my (abandoned) adventure of preparing a customized offline Windows image for an unattended deployment with everything required to have a system ready to use, here are the scripts and licenses needed for the installation of the system utilities based on Metro Apps.
+Particularly, it will be the utilities used on every Lenovo device in addiction of a couple of utilities specific to my hardware, which are:

+- **Intel® Graphics Command Center** _(AppUp.IntelGraphicsExperience_8j3eq9eme6ctt)_: license extracted from HP recovery media issued on 2022-03-18T23:09:22.4248996Z.

+- ~~**Intel(R) Management and Security Status** _(AppUp.IntelManagementandSecurityStatus_8j3eq9eme6ctt)_: license extracted from HP recovery media issued on 2022-02-09T07:39:32.2717508Z.~~

+- ~~**Intel® Optane™ Memory and Storage Management** _(AppUp.IntelOptaneMemoryandStorageManagement_8j3eq9eme6ctt)_: unable to find offline license.~~

+- **Lenovo Vantage** _(E046963F.LenovoCompanion_k1h2ywk1493x8)_: license extracted from Lenovo recovery media issued on 2019-08-22T16:38:04.1540033Z.

+- **Lenovo Hotkeys** _(E0469640.LenovoUtility_5grkq8ppsgwt4)_: license extracted from Lenovo recovery media issued on 2019-07-10T01:15:31.4582494Z.

+- **Lenovo Nerve Center** _(E0469640.NerveCenter_5grkq8ppsgwt4)_: license extracted from Lenovo recovery media issued on 2017-09-05T01:18:05.8773296Z.

+- **NVIDIA Control Panel** _(NVIDIACorp.NVIDIAControlPanel_56jybvy8sckqj)_: license extracted from HP recovery media issued on 2022-01-17T11:35:32.7606232Z.

+- **SynLenovoLBGDApp** _(SynapticsIncorporated.SynLenovoLBGDApp_807d65c4rvak2)_: bundled and self-signed APPX (script to extract CERT from APPX, add to Trusted People cert store and deploy it included).

 # Mission Impossible - Appx License

 Let's be brief (HA!).
 This folder is intened to actually deploy Appx (or AppxBundle) into a custom Windows offline image, however, an offline license is needed too.